 Materra does not just build water features, we build ecosystems.
 This allows for much less maintenance of your new water feature than any other installation.
 Materra is partnered with Aquascape and is an exclusive Aquascape dealer in Colorado – we standardize on Aquascape for all water feature distribution needs.
 Materra is certified with Aquascape as a Master Contractor which requires lengthy training programs & strict renewal requirements.
 Materra also holds special licensing by the State required to clean & maintain storm water ponds, and is a licensed Nursery with the Colorado Department of Agriculture.
 Materra’s techniques are based on years of research & testing allowing us to build the perfect pond.
 Our ponds promote the growth of beneficial bacteria, promote healthy aeration, and limit algae growth.
 Materra does not sell you useless bottom drains or other accessories that you do not need.

-In 2022, Materra was awarded the “Top Frog” Award from Aquascape.
-This recognizes Materra Waterscapes one of the top 50 contractors in the nation (#27).
+In 2023, Materra was awarded it’s second “Top Frog” Award from Aquascape.
+This recognizes Materra Waterscapes one of the top 20 contractors in the nation (#4).
+This is the second year in a row receiving a top frog award.

 We are not your typical Landscaper